-- The biting will be interrupted with a firm "No...we do not bite people". - Staff will stay calm and will not overreact. - The bitten child will be comforted. - Staff will remove the biter from the situation.
-The biter will be reminded of the need to be kind to his/ her friends and be encouraged to show that they are sorry with a hug or verbally). - The wound of the bitten child shall be assessed and cleansed with water. - An accident form will be completed, in line with our 'Accidental Injuries' policy - If it is determined that there was a blood exposure, parents should be called and further steps need to be taken as outlined in the 'Procedures for Incidents Involving Blood Exposure'.
+- 1. The biting will be interrupted with a sturdy "We do not bite people". - 2.
+Staff will stay calm and will not overreact. - 3.
+The bitten child will be comforted. - 4.
+Staff will remove the biter from the situation.
+The biter will be reminded of the need to be kind to his/ her friends and encouraged to be aware of their peer's state of upset, without making them feel judged.
+If the child is old enough to understand, they may be offered an alternative.
+E.g.: "we need to be gentle with our friends" whilst stroking their arm to support their understanding). - 5.
+The wound of the bitten child shall be assessed and cleansed with water. - 6.
+An accident form will be completed, in line with our 'Accidental Injuries' policy, and parents will be called. - 7.
+If it is determined that there was a blood exposure, further steps need to be taken as outlined in the 'Procedures for Incidents Involving Blood Exposure'. - 8.
+Later, and away from the moment, books such as 'Teeth are not for biting' can be read to build a culture against biting.